TamaraJoniec/tech-and-beyond/public/content/blog/javascript-event-listeners.md

 ## Conclusion

 Event listeners are essential for making your web apps interactive.
-By understanding how events work, their propagation, and how to optimize event handling, you’ll be able to write more efficient and maintainable code.
+By understanding how events work, their propagation, and how to optimize event handling, you'll be able to write more efficient and maintainable code.

-Remember, good event handling isn’t just about responsiveness; it’s about performance, too!
-By using techniques like event delegation and throttling, you’ll ensure that your web apps are fast and smooth—even with lots of user interactions.
+Remember, good event handling isn't just about responsiveness; it's about performance, too!
+By using techniques like event delegation and throttling, you'll ensure that your web apps are fast and smooth—even with lots of user interactions.